 Relationships with parents or guardians aren’t always easy.
-Things can get particularly difficult as you grow up and start to discover who you are and begin to make your own choices in life.
+Things can sometimes become more difficult as you grow up and start to discover who you are and begin to make your own choices in life.
 You may not understand everything your parents do, and similarly, they may also struggle to understand you sometimes.

 Common causes of problems between parents or guardians and children can include relationships or sexuality, your gender identity, your choices around school or college, your choice of career, or religious and political views.
 In some cases, it is possible to move on from these things, but in others, it can be hard to look past your differences.

 Here are some ways you can try to improve the relationship with your parent or guardian:

 A problem cannot be fixed without talking about it.
 Pick a time when you are both calm, then sit down and talk about the issue.
 Make a rule that you will not interrupt each other when you are talking, otherwise you will never get anywhere.
 Trying to talk it out rather than shouting at each other or refusing to talk about it can help you to come to a compromise, or can at least bring you one step closer to understanding each other.

 Avoid “You” statements and instead use “I” statements such as “I would like to stay out past 10 pm on a Friday, as I feel that I would be able to be responsible” instead of “Why can’t you let me stay out past 10 pm on a Friday?”.

 Read our article on How to get your parents to treat you like an adult.

 Show your parents how much you care about them

 Having arguments with your parents can be frustrating and you may be feeling upset, angry, or even lonely within your family.
 As time goes on it may feel easier to simply distance yourself from your parents.
 However, if you really care about your parents and want to have a relationship with them, it’s worth letting them know that.
 As you grow and change they may be scared that you no longer care about them – show them that’s not true.